Skip to main content

 1) Agile Planning

 In contrast to traditional project management methods, Agile planning divides work into quick iterations (such as sprints) to increase the frequency of releases.
-As a result, the team is simply working on its high-level objectives while formulating specific plans for the subsequent two iterations.
+As a result, the team is simply working on its high-level objectives while formulating specific plans for the next two iterations.
 This enables pivots and flexibility when the concepts are tested on a preliminary product increment.

 2) Continuous Development